Tendrl/tendrl-ansible/README.md

 ## What installation steps from Tendrl installation documentation are not part of tendrl-ansible?

-This is should be clear from [Tendrl installation documentation](https://github.com/Tendrl/documentation/wiki/Tendrl-release-latest) itself, but for the sake of convenience, here is the list of installation or deployment steps which are out of scope of
+This should be clear from [Tendrl installation documentation](https://github.com/Tendrl/documentation/wiki/Tendrl-release-latest) itself, but for the sake of convenience, here is the list of installation or deployment steps which are out of scope of